alibabarhassan/CV/README.md

 Summary

-> Results-oriented software developer professional with two and a half years experience in iOS application development positions.
+> Results-oriented software developer professional with more than 4 years experience in iOS application development positions.
 I make it my goal to create mobile apps with a user in mind, creating applications with a useable user interface experience.
 I also understand the importance of creating highly readable and easily maintainable source code.
 I constantly strive to learn new technologies and look for ways to advance myself in this rapidly changing industry.

 ### **Technical Skills**